egonw/csrml-schema/README.md

 This repository contains the XML Schema of the Chemical Subgraphs & Reactions Mark-up Language (CSRML).
-This is *not* the primary source of this schema, but just here for convenience and discussion.
+This is *not* the primary source of this schema, but just here for convenience.
+Discussion should take place upstream, at the https://chemotyper.org/ website.

 The CSRML schema was developed by [Molecular Networks GmbH](http://www.molecular-networks.com/) and made available on https://chemotyper.org/: